What is real-time communications (RTC)?

 The importance of real-time communications

 - Flexibility.
 Team messaging platforms, file-sharing tools and video conferencing systems enable geographically distributed and mobile teams to engage virtually from almost anywhere, enabling a highly flexible workforce.
 Many businesses rely on IP-based real-time communications technology to minimize travel expenses, support remote employees and maximize team productivity.

+- Remote collaboration.
 The COVID-19 global pandemic dramatically underscored the importance of modern RTC tools, which enabled many organizations to remain functional and productive even while accommodating unanticipated and potentially long-term work-from-home requirements.
 With live telecommunications and collaboration technology, enterprise users can accomplish shared tasks that they otherwise would have needed to tackle in person in a formal office setting.

 Real-time communications examples